Keto Friendly Green Bean Casserole

 - Top with barbecue flavored pork rinds for an extra kick.

 - “Fry” the onions as mentioned above for a different crunchy topping.

 - Replace the green beans with asparagus spears.

 - Add a pinch of red pepper flakes to kick up the heat in the mixture.

 Can I Make This Green Bean Casserole Ahead of Time?

 Yes!
-If you are working on your recipes a few days ahead of the holiday and want to mix this up and pop into the freezer, you definitely can.
+If you would like to prepare your menu a few days ahead of the holiday, this low-carb green bean casserole can be put together a few days in advance or assembled and put in the freezer.
 I recommend preparing as directed up until you add the pork rinds to the top.
 Leave those off until right before you bake them so they don’t get soggy.